The State Opening of Parliament: history, tradition and what to expect

 The State Opening of Parliament is one of the most anticipated events of the parliamentary year.
-Beamed to television and radio networks around the world, it has become a symbol of the the UK’s democratic heritage.
-But what is the history behind some of the pec.
+Beamed to television and radio networks around the world, it has become a symbol of the UK’s democratic heritage.
+What is the history behind some of the peculiar practices and procedures that surround State Opening?

 Richard Crossman famously described the State Opening of Parliament as being: